cpunion/axum-params/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Acknowledgments

+- The parameter parsing implementation is ported from [Rack's QueryParser](https://github.com/rack/rack), which provides robust and battle-tested parameter parsing capabilities.
+- This project draws inspiration from Ruby on Rails' parameter handling system, adapting its elegant approach to parameter processing for the Rust and Axum ecosystem.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-This project draws inspiration from Ruby on Rails' parameter handling system, adapting its elegant approach to parameter processing for the Rust and Axum ecosystem.